SEARCH THIS BLOG

 A new season is beginning...

-Both locations will offer a sale of camelia plants, books, and other items with a floral theme.
-And tea will be served, a special tea made from the extract of camelia leaves.
-Over in Cannero, each day at 2:00 pm, one can also take a stroll through the woods, the Bosco delle Camelia di Cheggio, a beautiful area with a view of the castles of Cannero.
+In addition to the camelias on display there is usually a sale of camelia plants, books, and other items with a floral theme.
+Perhaps tea will be served, a special tea made from the extract of camelia leaves.

 Here's the link to the Web site for Camelia in Mostra: www.cameliainmostra.it